jn-programutveckling/project-model/templates/tpl-network-diagram.md

 # Instructions

-1. Change everything in the table according to your own issueses.
+1. Change everything in the table according to your own issues.
 1. Remove the *Instructions* section. :smile:

 [^1]: Priorities are based on GitHub labels, in the following descending order: 1 bug, 2 improvement, 3 docs, 4 new feature